olcf/olcf-test-harness/doc-sphinx/source/user_guide/launching.rst

 .. note::

-    Tests may be hosted in GitHub/GitLab, or may be placed on the file system in the directory specified by ``Path_to_tests``.
+    Tests may be hosted in GitHub/GitLab repositories, or may be placed on the file system in the directory specified by ``Path_to_tests``.
     The OTH can automatically clone Git repositories from remote servers.
     Configuration settings for Git repositories are in the *$OLCF_HARNESS_MACHINE.ini* file (see :ref:`section_new_machine`).
     Applications not hosted in GitHub/GitLab must be manually placed in ``Path_to_tests``.